divyasri0987/admin-panel-RVB/README.md

 Project Name: Admin Panel

 Description:
-This is a web-based Admin Panel Dashboard used to manage users, orders, and system data efficiently with a responsive interface.
+This is a web-based Admin Panel used to manage users, orders, and system data efficiently with a responsive interface.

 Features:
 1. Admin authentication system